jaweii/AutoPreview/README.md

 1. "`autopreview` is not installed"

-Try click refresh button in preview panel, then restart your project.
+Restart VS Code, and then restart your project.

 2. In Vue 3, components using `Provide` or `Reject` may not be previewed.